Categories |

 Tips For Supporting Children In Developing Agency

-Parents and caregivers can encourage agency’s development in the following ways:
+Parents and caregivers can encourage the development of agency in the following ways:

 • Offer More Choices–Allow children to make choices in their daily activities.
 For example, let them decide what to play, which socks to wear, whether they need a jacket, where to glue the googly eyes, or how they want to go down the slide.
 Such choices are empowering.

 • Encourage Problem-Solving–When children encounter physical, intellectual, or social challenges, give them the space to try to solve the problem independently.
 Don’t rush in with what you consider to be the correct course of action.
-Instead, offer support and guidance only when they decide they need it, allowing them to build their problem-solving skills.
+Instead, offer support and guidance only when needed, allowing them to build their problem-solving skills.

 • Listen Actively–Actively listen to children’s thoughts and ideas.
 This shows them that their voices and opinions are valued, which, in turn, boosts their confidence and sense of agency.